RosettaCommons/documentation/rosetta_basics/scoring/MHCEpitopeEnergy.md

 ## Setting up your .mhc files

+If you would like to start using ```mhc_epitope``` right away, take a look at the example ```.mhc``` files below and then consult the relevant options here to understand how they work.
+You can then customize your configuration as needed.

 Each ```.mhc``` file should begin with a ```method``` line.
 The syntax is the keyword ```method```, followed by the prediction method, and then by the input filename.
 There are three prediction methods currently supported:
 - ```method matrix``` uses a matrix to score each peptide.
 For example, the propred matrices can be used to score any peptide without precomputing epitope scores.  ```method matrix propred8``` uses the propred8 scoring matrices (i.e., the 8 representative alleles mentioned above)
 - ```method external``` uses a pre-computed, sqlite database to score each peptide.
 The filename should be that of the sqlite database.
 For example, ```method external yfp_netmhcii.db```.